-Table 2 presents the students’ perception of online entrance examination at Obafemi Awolowo University, Ile Ife, Nigeria.
-Two (1.0%) respondents had negative perception of the online examination, 84 (42.4%) of the respondents are neutral in their perception while 112 (56.6%) have positive perception.
-Using majority rule, it can therefore be deduced that the students’ perception of online entrance examination at Obafemi Awolowo University, Ile Ife, Nigeria is positive.
-This result corroborates the findings of Osabutey et al. (2022) which found that students had positive perception that the adoption of online examination to improved their academic performance.
-The findings of Omran et al. (2022) that nursing students has a high-level perception of online examination also supports this finding.
+Table 2 presents the students’ perception of online entrance examination at Obafemi Awolowo University, Ile-Ife, Nigeria.
+Two (1.0%) respondents had a negative perception of the online examination, 84 (42.4%) of the respondents are neutral in their perception while 112 (56.6%) have positive perception.
+Using majority rule, it can therefore be deduced that the students’ perception of online entrance examination at Obafemi Awolowo University, Ile-Ife, Nigeria is positive.
+This result corroborates the findings of Osabutey et al. (2022) which found that students had a positive perception that the adoption of online examination improved their academic performance.
+The findings of Omran et al. (2022) that nursing students have a high-level perception of online examination also support this finding.

-Research Question Three: what are the challenges faced by the students during the online examination?
+Research Question Three: What are the challenges faced by the students during the online examination?

-Items 1 – 13 in the section D of the questionnaire gathered information on the challenges encountered by the students during the online entrance examination at Obafemi Awolowo University, Ile Ife.
-The items were scored on a 4-point likert scale of strongly agree, agree, disagree and strongly disagree.
-Strongly agree on the scale was scored 4, agree was scored 3, disagree was 2 and strongly disagree was score 1.
+Items 1 – 13 in section D of the questionnaire gathered information on the challenges encountered by the students during the online entrance examination at Obafemi Awolowo University, Ile Ife.
+The items were scored on a 4-point Likert scale of strongly agree, agree, disagree and strongly disagree.
+Strongly agree on the scale was scored 4, agree was scored 3, disagree was 2 and strongly disagree was scored 1.
 Items not responded to were considered missing and were scored 0.
-Frequency, percentage and relative significant index (RSI) were used in analyzing the data.
+Frequency, percentage and relative significance index (RSI) were used in analyzing the data.
 As a rule of thumb, item with RSI less than 60.0% was considered not significant.

 Table 3: Frequency, percentage and RSI of challenges encountered by the students during the online postUTME examination at Obafemi Awolowo University, Ile Ife, Nigeria.